sayak-brm/struixLang/docs/struixCC.md

 ### Optimizing Code

-- **Simplify Expressions**: Since struixC translates C expressions into stack operations, simplifying expressions can result in more efficient code.
+- **Simplify Expressions**: Since struixCC compiles C expressions into stack operations, simplifying expressions can result in more efficient code.

 - **Avoid Deep Nesting**: Excessive nesting of control structures can make the generated code complex.
 Keep the code structure as flat as possible.